bmkramer/101innovations-survey-data/README.md

   - In dropdown menu under graph display, choose Labels
   - Tick Node
   - Size: Node size
-  - Font Arial Bold 32, use slider to adjust
+  - Font Arial Bold 32, use slider to adjust label size

-  To see a preview of the graph, select the tab Layout
+  To see a preview of the graph, select the tab Layout.
+Adjust settings and click 'Refresh' to see the effect.

-To view